 If you are short on time, walking the self-guided underground trails is the best thing to do at Carlsbad Caverns.
 However, if you are looking to “go deeper” into the caverns, learn more about the history and geology, or add more adventure to your visit, join a ranger guided tour (of which there are many to choose from).

 I will discuss these in more detail later in this post (or skip ahead now).

 Bat Flight Program

 This is one of the best things to do at Carlsbad Caverns, but it’s only possible during a certain time of year.

 The bats that you can see at Carlsbad Caverns are migratory, so they are only here several months of the year.
 The bats arrive in mid to late-April and live in the cave through October.

 From late May through October you can watch the Bat Flight program.
-At the Bat Flight Amphitheater, grab and seat and watch as the bats emerge by the thousands from the natural entrance of the cave.
+At the Bat Flight Amphitheater, grab a seat and watch as the bats emerge by the thousands from the natural entrance of the cave.